nicholaschenai/agi-potential-notes/papers/soar.md

 - provides a means to incorporate any and all types of reasoning that are possible in Soar in service of the core aspects of proposing, selecting, and applying operators, so that as described below, there is a portal for incorporating additional knowledge and unconstrained reasoning, including deliberate access to semantic and episodic memories, non-symbolic reasoning, planning, reasoning about others (Laird, 2001), etc.

 ## Chunking: Learning New Rules
-During an impasse, when the processing in a substate creates knowledge to resolve the impasse, chunking occurs: the processing in a substate is compiled into rules that create the substate results, eliminating future impasses and substate processing
+When the processing in a substate creates knowledge to resolve the impasse, chunking occurs: the processing in a substate is compiled into rules that create the substate results, eliminating future impasses and substate processing

-Thus, chunking is a learning mechanism that converts deliberate, sequential reasoning into parallel rule firings
+Converts deliberate, sequential reasoning into parallel rule firings

 - Chunking is automatic and is invoked whenever a result is created in a substate.
 - when results are created, Soar back-traces through the rule that created them, finding the working memory elements that were tested in its conditions. ( determining which structures in the superstate had to exist for the results of the substate processing to be created. )
 - All of those working memory elements that are part of a superstate are saved to become conditions along with additional tests in the conditions of the associated rules, such as equality and inequality tests of variables used in rule conditions, or comparative tests of numbers, and so on.
 - Tested working memory elements that were local to the substate lead to further back-tracing, which recurs until all potential conditions are determined.
 - Once back-tracing is complete, those structures become the conditions of a rule, and the results become the actions.

-- Independent results in a substate lead to the learning of multiple rules.
+Independent results in a substate lead to the learning of multiple rules.

-approach: explanation-based behavior summarization (EBBS; Assanie, 2022).
+New approach: explanation-based behavior summarization (EBBS; Assanie, 2022).

 Chunking can learn all the types of rules encoded in procedural memory and what it learns is dependent only on the knowledge used in the substates to create results.
 The breadth of that processing means that chunking can learn a surprisingly wide variety of types of knowledge.

+==One limitation is that chunking requires that substate decisions be deterministic so that they will always== ==create the same result.== Therefore, chunking is not used when decisions are made using numeric preferences.
+We have plans to modify chunking so that such chunks are added to procedural memory when there is sufficient accumulated experience to ensure that they have a high probability of being correct.

+Our empirical results show that costs of the analyses it performs to create a chunk is minimal and that the performance improvements are much greater than the costs (Assanie, 2022).

+### Examples
 Steier et al., (1987) and Rosenbloom et al., (1993) are collections of early examples of the diversity of learning possible with chunking.

 - Elaboration: In any impasse, if the processing in the substate creates monotonic entailments of the superstate, Soar learns elaboration rules.
 - Operator Proposal: When there is a state no-change impasse, it is resolved through the creation of acceptable preferences for new operators, which lead to the learning of operator proposal rules.